Healthy Homes Assessment Korokoro

 Home Assessments Korokoro for Rental Properties

-There are many concerns you should look for in an home assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standard.
-The most common are:
+There are a variety of things to look over when conducting the house evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+A few examples are:

-The consequences of not having an Healthy Home with regard to The Residential Tenancies Act and consequently being on the wrong side of a tenancy solutions ruling could be significant for property owners and landlords.
-For expert advice get in touch today to book your rental property house evaluation.
+The repercussions of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of a tenant services ruling could be significant for property owners and landlords.
+For professional assistance, get in touch today to schedule your rental properties house assessment.

 home assessments for rental properties